-This is the third Reflecting Realities report and it was published in November 2020.
+This is the third Reflecting Realities report (focused on diversity and inclusion in children's books) and it was published in November 2020.

 The Reflecting Realities report, identifies and evaluates representation within picture books, fiction and non-fiction for ages 3–11 and provides a benchmark to track and understand progress and a toolkit to support both producers and consumers of children’s literature to be more critically reflective in the move towards a more inclusive future.
 This report looks at the children's literature published in the UK in the 2019 calendar year.